grafana/grafana/docs/sources/features/datasources/postgres.md

 ------------ | -------------
 *Name* | The data source name.
 This is how you refer to the data source in panels and queries.
 *Default* | Default data source means that it will be pre-selected for new panels.
-*Host* | The IP address/hostname and optional port of your PostgreSQL instance.
+*Host* | The IP address/hostname and optional port of your PostgreSQL instance. _Do not_ include the database name.
+The connection string for connecting to Postgres will not be correct and will cause errors.
 *Database* | Name of your PostgreSQL database.
 *User* | Database user's login/username
 *Password* | Database user's password